Gods & GoddesSES

 However, Lo'Qît had no interest.
 She was thriving, on her own, and felt no need for anyone but to dance her dance.
 Anything else would be a distraction, and not permit her to thrive as she so very desperately needed to.
 Renouncing Sty-kopös, the God scorched all of Trótskarr as his grief overcame him and his hunger burned like no other.
 Eventually, Lo'Qît passed to her sister Žraăst'e, who in turn burned herself for a need to thrive, fighting with Sty-kopös for land.

 In the end, who returned but Oðæma.
 The God prepped for the worst, hunkering down as the creatures did in preparation to survive her cruetly, but Oðæma had been keeping watch and came to Sty-kopös in her regal furs and feathers, her hair flowing in great waves behind her.
 “I am sorry,” she said.
 “I did not realize my selfishness.”
-With one of her arms, throughout her the rest of her reign, she sheltered Sty-kopös, as he offered her something she had never experienced before; the heat of a fire, the warmth and comfort that it gave.
+With one of her arms, throughout the rest of her season, she sheltered Sty-kopös, as he offered her something she had never experienced before; the heat of a fire, the warmth and comfort that it gave.
 And from their union birthed the God of just that, warmth & comfort: N—'Ƒëkăs.

 God of Earth & Harvest